Cascable/cascablecore-demo/README.md

 For a more thorough example of what CascableCore can do, see our apps at [http://cascable.se](http://cascable.se) — they're built with the same CascableCore available here.

-For a more detailed overview of CascableCore, see the [Getting Started With CascableCore](Getting%20Started%20With%20CascableCore.md) document included in this repository.
+For a more detailed overview of the CascableCore APIs, see the documentation in the [CascableCore Binaries](http://github.com/cascable/cascablecore-binaries/) repository.

-### Compiling
+### Getting Started

+- First, close this repo to your local machine.
+- Next, run `git submodule update --init --recursive` inside the project directory.
+This will check out the CascableCore binary.

+**Note:** You need `git-lfs` installed and configured on your development machine in order to check out CascableCore.

+### Getting a Trial License

 If you're interested in licensing CascableCore, head over to our [developer site](http://developer.cascable.se) and sign up for an account.
-From there you can fill out a request for an evaluation license — if we think CascableCore is a good fit for you, we'll send you an evaluation copy of the CascableCore framework.
+From there you can fill out a request for an evaluation license — if we think CascableCore is a good fit for you, we'll send you an evaluation license.

-Once you have your evaluation copy, put it in `CascableCore Binaries/iOS/CascableCore.framework` and the project will compile.
+Once you have your evaluation license, replace the `CascableCoreLicense.h` and `CascableCoreLicense.m` files with it and the project will compile.

 ### License